 Drive clockwise around the loop.

 By driving clockwise, you’ll flow in the same direction as the tour companies along the route.
-With this in mind, you can avoid meeting large tour buses head-on in sections of the road that become single lanes.
+This will help you avoid meeting large tour buses head-on in sections of the road that become single lanes.

-Not to mention, you’ll have unhindered views of the coast when you travel clockwise on Slea Head Drive.
+When you travel clockwise on the Slea Head loop drive, you’ll have unhindered views of the coast.
 By the same token, many pull-ins along this route are more easily accessed when driving in this direction.

 You’ll drive on the left side of the road.

-If you’ve driven in Ireland before, remembering to stick to the left side shouldn’t be a problem.
-Plus, Slea Head Drive is slightly easier to manage than some of the other loop routes in Ireland.
+If you’re familiar with driving in Ireland, remembering to stick to the left side shouldn’t be an issue.
+Plus, Slea Head Drive is easier to navigate compared to other loop routes like the Ring of Kerry.
+It’s also more manageable than Conor Pass, one of Ireland’s highest mountain passes!

 The road is narrow and, in some places, only big enough for one car.